griffin-cli/griffin-cli/README.md

 ```
 USAGE
-  $ griffin ssm config set -n <value> [--env <value>] [--cwd <value>] [-e <value>] [-l | -v <value>] [-m]
+  $ griffin ssm config set -n <value> [-E <value>] [--cwd <value>] [-e <value>] [-l | -v <value>] [-o]

 FLAGS
+  -E, --env=<value>             [default: default] the name of the environment (e.g. prod, qa, staging), this can be any
+                                alphanumeric string; default: default
   -e, --env-var-name=<value>    if this parameter does not exist, specifies the name of the environment variable that
                                 should be assigned the value of this parameter; default: normalized parameter name,
                                 without the prefix
   -l, --[no-]always-use-latest  do not lock the version, instead always pull the latest version; if false, the latest
                                 version is pulled from Parameter Store and set as the current version; to use a
-                                  different version, use --use-version instead
+                                different version, use --version instead
-  -m, --[no-]allow-missing-value  do not fail when running exec or exporting variables if this parameter does not exist
   -n, --name=<value>            (required) the name of the parameter
+  -o, --[no-]optional           do not fail when running exec or exporting variables if this parameter does not exist
-  -v, --use-version=<value>       lock the version of the parameter to this version
+  -v, --version=<value>         lock the version of the parameter to this version
       --cwd=<value>             the directory where griffin's config file is located, both relative and absolute paths
                                 are supported; default: .
-      --env=<value>               [default: default] the name of the environment (e.g. prod, qa, staging), this can be
-                                  any alphanumeric string; default: default

 DESCRIPTION
   Set the config value for a parameter.